 During the summer months, you’ll find yourself surrounded by sunflowers and the quaint lock-houses dotted along the canal will have you reaching for your camera every few minutes.

 Thirty kilometres (19 miles) before the end of the canal, you’ll arrive in the historic city of Dijon.
-This is the ideal place to stop for a few days, explore the local wineries towards Beaune and Chablis and perhaps celebrate your walk with a meal at one of the three Michelin-starred restaurants.
+This is the ideal place to stop for a few days, explore the local wineries towards Beaune and Chablis and perhaps celebrate your walk with a meal at one of the four Michelin-starred restaurants.

 Visit Dijon and the châteaux of Ancy-le-Franc and Tanlay…

-- What to expect on this walk
+- What to expect on the walk

 - Map of the path and its location in France